jeffh/Fox/docs/source/generators.rst

 ``sequenceOfSmallerIntegers`` creates a rose tree for a given number.
 The children are values from ``sequenceOfSmallerIntegers(n)``.
-The rose tree is recursively generated until ``sequenceOfSmallerIntegers`` returns an empty sequence (if the number is 14).
-Finally, we wire everything together in our generator::
+The rose tree is recursively generated until ``sequenceOfSmallerIntegers`` returns an empty sequence (when the number is 10).

+Finally, we wire everything together in our function that defines our generator::

     id<FOXGenerator> MyInteger(void) {